Quramy/graphql-decorator/README.md

 The above example has 2 fields, the one is `title` and the another is `greeting`.

-You set the `@Field` decorator to your class's properties and methods.
+You can set the `@Field` decorator to your class's properties and methods.
 The fields annotated by `@Field` will be exposed as fields of this object in GraphQL schema.
 And when you set `@Field` to methods, the methods will work as the resolver function in schema.

 #### Type of field